systemd services | shira.at

 # Chroot's the process into the directory.

-# Warning: This doesn't work well for non-static binaries!
+# Warning: This doesn't work well for non-static binaries because of missing /lib!

 # RootDirectory=/srv/myrestapi